BetaTetras/BetaTetras/README.md

 # Who am I?

-[👋🏻] I am BetaTetras
-[  ]I come from France,I love learning more about the tech world (both software and hardware), programming, traveling around the world, and walking. and I speak French (native language) and English (B2 level).
+I am BetaTetras, I come from France,I love learning more about the tech world (both software and hardware), programming, traveling around the world, and walking. and I speak French (native language) and English (B2 level).
 I’m also practicing Spanish and Japanese.

 # What I do ?